jay-johnson/train-ai-with-django-swagger-jwt/README.rst

 .. _Get recent Prepared Datasets: https://github.com/jay-johnson/train-ai-with-django-swagger-jwt#get-recent-prepared-datasets
 .. _Creating and managing users: https://github.com/jay-johnson/train-ai-with-django-swagger-jwt#swagger

 This repository was built to help capture ``non-attack`` network traffic and to improve the accuracy of the Keras + Tensorflow Deep Neural Networks by providing them a simple multi-tenant REST API that has Swagger + JWT authentication baked into a single web application.
 By default, all created Deep Neural Networks are automatically saved as JSON including model weights.
 It also does not require a database (unless you want to set it up), and will be scaled out with `Celery Connectors`_ in the future.
 Please refer to the `Network Pipeline`_ repository for more details.
+This Django application server also comes with a functional Celery worker for running heavyweight, time-intensive tasks required for asynchronous use cases.
+This is good for when you are trying to train a deep net that takes a few minutes, and you do not want your HTTP client to time out.

 .. _Network Pipeline: https://github.com/jay-johnson/network-pipeline
 .. _Celery Connectors: https://github.com/jay-johnson/celery-connectors